 For many vintage clothing enthusiasts, Rokit is the number one choice for vintage clothing and retro treasures.
 Rokit burst onto the vintage clothing scene as a market stall in Camden back in 1986, specializing in vintage denim thrifted from American cowboys.
 The demand was so fierce that within a few weeks the stall was replaced by a store on the high street.

-Rokit’s product range includes pieces dating back to the 30s up to the 90s, and taking in every trend from every decade and discernable street styles in between.
-Last but not least, each and every garment is freshly laundered, pressed and carefully mended if needed.
-Unusable items are upcycled by the Rokit Recycled crew, who create and customise pieces in the upstairs workshop into seasonal trend focused designs alongside handcrafting collections from found fabrics.
+Rokit’s product range includes pieces dating back to the 30s up to the 1990s, and taking in every trend from every decade and discernable street styles in between.
+Last but not least, each and every garment is freshly laundered, pressed, and carefully mended if needed.
+Unusable items are upcycled by the Rokit Recycled crew, who create and customize pieces in the upstairs workshop into seasonal trend-focused designs alongside handcrafting collections from found fabrics.